alessandrasomma28/madsf/README.md

 The disruptive scenarios include:

 - `Underground alarm`: A 200% peak of requests and a 50% peak of traffic in the downtown area of the city.
+- `Wildcat strike`: A drop of drivers availability, implemented with a 50% decrease of drivers available in the zone.
 - `Flash mob`: A sudden decrease of speed in the midtown area of the city (-90% in downtown and -70% in the nearby zones).
-- `Wildcat strike`: A drop of drivers availability, implemented with a 50% decrease of drivers available in the zone.
+- `Long rides`: A sudden increase of the range of rides to 10 times the standard range (that is, 3 TAZs radius).
 - `Greedy drivers`: A sudden increase of ‘greedy drivers’ to 80%, who decline ride requests also with standard fares, when perceiving an increasing number of ride requests.
 - `Boycott TNCs`: A boycott of Transportation Network Companies by passengers, resulting in a 50% decrease of passengers requests.
 - `Budget passengers`: A sudden increase of ‘budget passengers’ to 80%, who are more likely to reject ride offers and wait longer for a ride.